 Who can help me with probate?

-A specialist solicitor, paralegal or accountant can help.
+Alternatively, where there are complex arrangements around the Estate or if Inheritance tax advice is required, a specialist solicitor, paralegal or accountant can help.
 Alternatively, banks often provide probate and administration services.

 Banks are likely to be more expensive than solicitors and accountants.
 There are a number of Probate Specialists who make this type of work their sole activity and who offer a cheaper fixed fee service as a result.
 It’s worth shopping around and you should always get an estimate or a quote before instructing a professional to help you.